donovan-h-parks/CompareM/README.md

 where the directory <i>my_genomes</i> contains a set of genomes in FASTA format, the results are to be written to a directory called <i>aai_output</i>, and 32 processors should be used to calculate the results.

 A number of optional arguments can also be specified.
 This includes the sequence similarity parameters used to define reciprocal best hits between genomes(i.e., homologs).
 By default the e-value (<i>--evalue</i>), percent sequence identity (<i>--per_identity</i>), and percent alignment length (<i>--per_aln_len</i>) parameters are set to 1e-5, 30%, and 70%.
 When specifying a directory of genomes to process, CompareM only processes files with a <i>fna</i> extension.
 This can be changes with the <i>--file_ext</i> argument.
 In addition, if genomes are already represented by amino acid protein sequences (as opposed to genomic nucleotide sequences), this must be specified with the <i>--proteins</i> flag.
 Otherwise, genes will be identified <i>de novo</i> using the Prodigal gene caller.
 The time to compute all pairwise AAI values can be substantially reduced by using multiple processors as specified with the <i>--cpus</i> argument.
 Other arguments are for specialized uses and are discussed in the User's Guide.

+Pairwise AAI statistics are provided in the output file ./<output_dir>/aai/aai_summary.tsv.
+This file consists of 8 columns indicating:
+*	Identifier of the first genome
+*	Number of genes in the first genome
+*	Identifier of the second genome
+*	Number of genes in the second genome
+*	Number of orthologous genes identified between the two genomes
+*	The mean amino acid identity (AAI) of orthologous genes
+*	The standard deviation of the AAI across orthologous genes
+*	The orthologous fraction (OF) between the two genomes defined as the number of orthologous genes divided the minimum number of genes in either genome

+Other output files produced by this command are described below.

 ## Program Usage